eclipse-keyple/keyple-ops/scripts/git_helpers/README.md

 In order to do that:

-1. Create a new "base" repository: *gitRepoUrl/keyple-base*
+1. Create a new "base" repository: *gitRepoUrl/keyple-base.git*
 2. Clone the keyple-java repository, somewhere to your workspace: *path/to/keyple-java*
 3. Run `./init_repo_excluding_folders.sh path/to/keyple-java gitRepoUrl/keyple-base.git android java`

 ## Use Case

 Starting from the repository [keyple-java](https://github.com/eclipse/keyple-java), we want to reorganize the project and split it in several repositories.
 The goal would be to have a repo for each component.
-But we also want to have unique entry point for he project, via a "base" repository, gathering all the components as [git submodules](https://git-scm.com/docs/git-submodule).
+But we also want to have unique entry point for the project, via a "base" repository, gathering all the components as [git submodules](https://git-scm.com/docs/git-submodule).
 Of course, we want to keep a clean git history for everything.

 In order not to break already existing setups based on the current keyple-java project (such as CI), the idea will be to have a resulting file tree similar to the current one.